GoldSwanGH/GoldSwanGH/README.md

 ### 🌱 Education

 I graduated from Peter the Great St. Petersburg Polytechnic University with a bachelor's degree in 2022!
-My bachelor's thesis is "Research on complex matchmaking systems in multiplayer games".
+My bachelor's thesis is **"Research on complex matchmaking systems in multiplayer games"**.
 It is dedicated to the data science solutions of various matchmaking problems in modern online games.

 ### ⚡ Employment